AdobeDocs/commerce-merchant-services.en/help/catalog-service/installation.md

 ### Configure the service and data export

 After you install the [!DNL Catalog Service], complete the following tasks to integrate the Catalog service with your Adobe Commerce instance.
-This integration enables data synchronization and communication between the Commerce instance, the Catalog Service, and other supporting services.
+This integration enables the data synchronization and communication between the Commerce instance, the Catalog Service, and other supporting services.
+Data synchronization is handled by the [SaaS Data Export extension](../data-export/overview.md).

 1. Set up the [Commerce Services Connector](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/user-guides/integration-services/saas) by specifying the API keys and selecting a SaaS Data Space.